MatrixEx Add-In

 You can optionally display diagrams in child packages.
 The hierarchy drawing of the Target side is different from the Source side.

-The rows and columns of packages show number of connectors, but you can also display packages themselves as the same as elements.
+The rows and columns of packages show the number of connectors, but you can also display packages themselves as the same as elements.
 You can add or remove connectors as shown below.

 Example: Relationships of 'Elements in Elements'